 I came to Lareen in the midst of a pending emotional collapse – I was facing an important work presentation, coupled with some distressing personal issues.
 I engaged Lareen for a session to overcome my nerves and minimise distress from external factors.
 I found the session informative and engaging, and I was also able to do some tapping discreetly during the meeting to calm myself down and stay focussed.
 It was a very valuable session for me.
 I highly recommend these sessions for women looking to overcome professional stress and anxiety.
 (Monique, University Lecturer, March 2019)

-If you’re intrigued what this technique is, how tapping on your skin can reduce your stress, and how it feels to do it, then visit my Youtube channel and try one of my 8 free Videos to help start reducing your Work & Study Stress right now.
+If you’re intrigued what this technique is, how tapping on your skin can reduce your stress, and how it feels to do it, then visit my Youtube channel and try one of my 8 free Videos to help start reducing your Work & Life Stress right now.
 They’re only 8-10mins long – do yourself a favour!
-And/or… contact me so we can talk about how I can help you on your path to emotional freedom.
-You can email me at TappingIntoSerenity@gmail.com or Direct Message me on Twitter or LinkedIn, or in Australia call or text me on 0490 225 996.
+And/or… check out elsewhere on my website how can help you on your path to emotional freedom in a private session or one of my 9-week focus programs on Burnout Recovery or Change My Life Direction.

-Meanwhile, check out some of my many clients’ testimonials – written by thankful women just like you who have been able to significantly reduce their Work or Study stress by working with me.
-I also offer online Corporate workshops which are listed here.
+Meanwhile, check out some of my many clients’ testimonials – written by thankful women just like you who have been able to significantly reduce their Work or Life stress by working with me.

-Dr Lareen Newman PhD is a women’s coach for work stress-release and peak performance working.
+Dr Lareen Newman PhD is a women’s coach for work stress-release and emotional freedom, and an Advanced EFT Tapping Practitioner trained and with ongoing accreditation through EFT International.
 She works with women online all around the world and locally at her private studio in Adelaide, Australia.
-Lareen specialises in helping Professional and Academic women and universities, with her passion being that increasingly more women can clear their emotional stress and subconscious blocks to success in work, study and life so that they flourish at work and home and are on the road to lasting serenity!
+Lareen’s passion is that increasingly more women can clear their emotional stress and subconscious blocks to success in work, study and life so that they flourish at work and home and are on the road to lasting serenity!